SergeantWiley/ChessNet/README.md

 loss.backward()
 optimizer.step()
 ```
 So we can monitor the progress, we include a standard print function.
-This is very common to see the current status of the model
+This is very common to see the current status of the model however its to nessary.
+Epochs may be misleading in that epochs are stages of training rather instead they are used for breaking up the training proccess to display current status.

 ```python
 print(f'Epoch [{epoch+1}/{num_epochs}], Loss: {loss.item():.4f}')